 Can I claim my hearing tests or aids on my insurance?

 Each insurance company is different, so please be sure to contact your insurance company with any questions ahead of your appointment.
-If you have audiology insurance, please bring your insurance information with you and we can advise you maximizing your insurance benefits for you or your loved one.
+If you have hearing aid insurance, please bring your insurance information with you and we can advise you how to ensure you receive your insurance benefits for you or your loved one.

 What happens during my first appointment?

-During your first visit with us, we will discuss your concerns about your hearing, and the environments in which you have difficulty hearing.
-Then, we conduct a series of hearing tests to determine the nature and extent of your hearing loss.
+During your first visit with us, we’ll take time to talk about your hearing concerns and the situations where you’ve noticed difficulty hearing.
+Then, we’ll perform a series of hearing tests to determine the nature and extent of any hearing loss.

 What happens during my hearing aid fitting?

-Once you have settled on a hearing aid, the audiologist will carefully program it to provide the best possible hearing experience for you, in terms of volume, clarity and comfort.
+Once you have settled on a hearing aid, the audiologist or hearing instrument specialist will carefully program it to provide the best possible hearing experience for you, in terms of volume, clarity and comfort.

 What if my hearing aid doesn't fit well?